-At COVID-19 Alert Level 2, an application to withhold information requires a statutory declaration from the applicant.
+At COVID-19 Alert Levels 2 and 3, an application to withhold information requires a statutory declaration from the applicant.
 The statutory declaration may be made remotely.

 Authority and Identity Requirements and Electronic Signing of Documents interim Guideline 2020 - 30 March 2020